ktagilbert/rookie-dev/_posts/2015-09-05-mediaquery.markdown

 ### Desktop layout
 ![Mobile UI Mock Up](/assets/rookiedevmockup.jpg)

 After your desktop layout is perfect, you will want to think about how that same site will look on a smaller screen.
 Ideally, you will think about the problem of a smaller screen before development.
 For example, you can think about how your layout will look on a mobile device.
-In the case of Rookie Dev here, I changed my home page from a three-column layout to a single layout and created a dropdown menu that I've indicated with a navicon. **In development, you can make these layout changes with the help media queries.**
+In the case of the blog here, I changed my home page from a three-column layout to a single layout and created a dropdown menu that I've indicated with a navicon. **In development, you can make these layout changes with the help media queries.**

 ### Mobile layout
 ![Mobile UI Mock Up](/assets/rookiedevmobile.jpg)